TCBuildMC/SimpleConfigApi/README.md

 // Read a value of your config file by ConfigObject: var yourConfigValue = object.get("yourConfigKey");

-// Delete a value of your config file by ConfigContent: object.set("yourConfigKey", null);
+// Delete a value of your config file by ConfigObject: object.set("yourConfigKey", null);

 // Replace / Add a pair of config key and value: